ixanza/tranquility/README.md

   - Container Menu : Disabled
   - Crafting Menu : Disabled

+### Thieves Guild Requirements

+**Note :**
+This may be a little finicky when loading presets so you will have to follow the steps exactly

+1) Go to Misc Options
+2) Click Load Preset
+3) Click on Main Quest, Radiant Quests and Misc Options again
+4) Click Load Preset again.
+The settings will now stick.

 ### VioLens

 - Profile System → Menu Settings :
   - Load : SERENITY

+### XPMSSE (Preference)

+**Note :**
+Using these settings I've found to have reduced save bloat by quite a bit.

+- Styles :
+  - Disable Style Cloak Spell : Enabled
+- Style Fitting Animations (All) : Disabled
+- Style Fitting Dual Wield Animations (All) : Disabled
+- Style Fitting Shield Animations (All) : Disabled
+- Style Fitting Mixed Animations (All) : Disabled

+The rest can be set up however you like.
+I personally have Swords on back

 ## FAQ

 ### Ultrawide Options

 If you have an ultrawide monitor (21:9), the UI will be off.
 You will want to reinstall Dear Diary with the widescreen option.
-Pick any options on the FOMOD you want but ensure Extended UI, More Informative Console and Morehud is ticked
+Pick any options on the FOMOD you want but ensure Extended UI, More Informative Console and Morehud is ticked.
+You will also want to install the SkyHud - High Resolution Widescreen Fix from [here](https://www.nexusmods.com/skyrimspecialedition/mods/1778/?).

 ### Tweaking the Game Settings